Restorative Dentistry Wisconsin Trust for Flawless, Healthy Smiles

 - Composites are mercury-free.
 Mercury in fillings for some patients can be toxic.

 - Composites require less removal of tooth structure.
 Especially with new cavities, the size of the hole made for the filling can be dramatically smaller with composites.

 - Composite fillings restore the natural appearance of the tooth.

-Though composite resin fillings have become the most popular choice for fillings because they match the tooth color better than silver fillings, the best dental filling is no filling at all.
+Resin fillings have become a popular choice due to their effective ability to match a tooth's color better than silver fillings.
+Though, the best dental filling is no filling at all.
 Preventative dental health care will keep your teeth strong and flaw-free.
 Brushing your teeth twice a day with fluoride toothpaste, flossing daily, eating a balanced diet, and regularly visiting your TCD dentist will keep your teeth cavity-free.
-If decay causes cavities and stains, trust Total Care Dental for the best restorative dentistry services including bonded veneers and fillings.
+If decay causes cavities and stains, trust Total Care Dental for the best restorative dentistry services, including bonded veneers and fillings.

 Long-Lasting Results with Composite Resin

 Composite resin fillings take longer to apply to teeth than silver amalgam.
 However, spending a few extra minutes at our dental office will save you a lot of time later.
 The natural coloring of composite resin will last just as long as an amalgam filling without affecting the appearance of your smile.